shabalinmedia/To-Do-App/README.md

 # Todo App

-A todolist app to keep track of all your tasks uses Realm.
+A todolist app to keep track of all your tasks uses CoreData.